Wilker/RedesI-2015.2/README.md

+# A simple FTP Implementation
-# A simple FTP Client and Server Implementation
+A multiplataform simple FTP Client and Server Implementation